The Bag or the Bat

-"The Bag or the Bat" is the pilot episode of the Showtime original series Ray Donovan, and premiered on June 30, 2013.
-The series premiere was directed by Allen Coulter and written by series creator Ann Biderman.
+"The Bag or the Bat" is the pilot episode of the Showtime original series Ray Donovan.
+It premiered on June 30, 2013, and was directed by Allen Coulter and written by series creator Ann Biderman.
 Prior to the premiere television airing, the episode was uploaded to YouTube by Showtime and was previewed over 150,000 times.

 The pilot episode introduces all members of the main cast as well as a number of recurring characters.
 The titular character of Ray Donovan (played by Liev Schreiber) works as a "fixer" for Lee Drexler (Peter Jacobson) and Ezra Goldman (Elliott Gould), cleaning up serious situations for elite Hollywood players.
 Donovan is aided by his team of Avi (Steven Bauer) and Lena (Katherine Moennig), and works to balance his demanding job schedule with his family life.
 His wife, Abby (Paula Malcomson) is aware of her husband's profession, as are their children Bridget (Kerris Dorsey) and Connor (Devon Bagby).
 Ray's brothers Terry (Eddie Marsan) and Bunchy (Dash Mihok) run a local gym, using their skills as past boxers to make a living.
 Also at the gym and in training is their half-brother, Daryll (Pooch Hall).
 The series begins when Mickey Donovan (Jon Voight) is unexpectedly released from prison 5 years early and is anxious to reunite with his family.
 Ray is responsible for his father's incarceration and will stop at nothing to protect his family from Mickey.